 2) Are there improvised weapons you can use?
 This homeowner attempted to cut the robber’s hand off with a pair of limb cutters.
 He wasn’t successful, but at least he was thinking on his feet enough to utilize what he had in his hand to defend himself.
 If you are using power tools like chain saws, weed whackers, or hedge trimmers, resist the urge to turn them off if you are approached by a stranger.
 The criminal will likely pretend he can’t hear you and motion for you to power down your equipment.
 Don’t do it.
 Most power tools make excellent improvised weapons.

 3) Do you carry a communications device with you while outside?
-I don’t personally care for cell phones, but I can appreciate their role if you are attacked or injured and can’t make it back inside your house.
+I don’t personally care for constantly carrying my cell phone, but I can appreciate their role if you are attacked or injured and can’t make it back inside your house.

-4) Do you normally wear headphones or an Ipod when doing yard work?
+4) Do you normally wear headphones when doing yard work?
 Recognize that the sounds of power equipment or music can reduce your ability to detect an attacker’s approach.
 Be certain to remain extra vigilant visually if your sense of hearing is diminished.